What You Need to Know About PCOS

 Getting your weight and your blood sugar back under control greatly reduces your risk of these serious complications.

-How will the specialist determine if I have PCOS?
+How will the doctor determine if I have PCOS?

-To determine whether you have PCOS, a specialist may use:
+To determine whether you have PCOS, a doctor may use:

-A physical exam.
-Your specialist will particularly look for signs of increased androgens and insulin resistance.
+• A physical exam.
+Your doctor will particularly look for signs of increased androgens and insulin resistance.

 The diagnosis of PCOS is made when you have two of three criteria: